NOTE READ ME FIRST!

 This was around the same time that I know my metabolism was JACKED up because I at some point I started gaining weight at 1200 calories.
 I stopped counting calories, and my weight normalized to my high school weight, but it was still a struggle.
 Let me preface something, my weight never dropped below an acceptable range, my body fat percentage was always healthy, and my BMI was never below 21.
 I didn’t look emaciated, and I didn’t feel emaciated, yet my monthly cycle continued to elude me.

 The most important thing I did that I think affected my cycle was to choose to love myself.

 After about a year of that, I applied and took a job at Life Time Fitness.
 I loved every second of what I was doing, but eventually, 70 hour work weeks and variable pay caught up with me.
 Plus, let’s be honest.
 The fitness industry is not the place you want to be when you have amenorrhea.
 In the past year, I’ve been working on my own business and teaching at a local community college.
-It’s been a struggle to launch everything but totally worth it.
+It’s been a struggle to launch everything but worth it.
 I can manage my back pain which is, thanks to Dr.K, virtually gone.
-It pretty much flares when I travel and that’s it.
-I can manage my work schedule, get enough sleep, and pour my heart and soul into work I love.
+It pretty much flares when I travel, and that’s it.
+I can maintain my work schedule, get enough sleep, and pour my heart and soul into work I love.
 The hard part has been keeping up with my massive student loan, but I know I’m not the only entrepreneur millennial out there.

 I mentioned in the emotions section that people have said things to me that cut me so deep I felt you could see into the hole straight through me.
 People have said things to me that stuck with me for years on end, and the best part is they probably don’t even remember saying them.
 My first Doctor in Loma Linda told me that this “probably wouldn’t go away for me.”
 Great.
 Your an ass.
 Next.